hirememorey/election_game/FRONTEND_IMPLEMENTATION_GUIDE.md

 ### Task 2: User Experience Testing

-**Goal**: Gather user feedback on the Apple-level design system
+**Goal**: Gather user feedback on the vintage political poster design system

 **Testing Areas**:
 - **Visual Hierarchy**: Is the information hierarchy clear and intuitive?
-- **Color Usage**: Are the Apple-inspired colors working well for the game context?
+- **Color Usage**: Are the patriotic colors working well for the political game context?
-- **Typography**: Is the SF Pro Display font readable and appropriate?
+- **Typography**: Are the Impact and Georgia fonts readable and appropriate for political messaging?
-- **Spacing**: Is the consistent spacing system creating a clean, organized layout?
+- **Spacing**: Is the dramatic spacing system creating a bold, organized layout?
-- **Animations**: Are the transitions smooth and enhancing the experience?
+- **Animations**: Are the transitions dramatic and enhancing the political experience?

 **Implementation**:
 ```javascript